eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

-3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping the communication between the Wallet Unit and the Attestation Provider or Relaying Party's website
+3. **Protection against data theft**: Browsers and operating systems providing support for the Digital Credentials API should minimize the threat of data theft and disclosure through eavesdropping on the communication between the Wallet Unit and the Attestation Provider or Relying Party's website.

 ### 3.5 Availability preservation